grimace87/Stitchy/crates/stitchy/README.md

 If you installed Cargo with default settings, binaries will be in the `.cargo/bin` directory inside your home directory, which will be available on your PATH.

+### Windows

+The installer may prompt you to install Visual Studio, since Rust requires a C/C++ compiler and linker to be installed.
+The easiest way to set this up on Windows is to download the latest version of Visual Studio, which can also be installed ahead of time, along with the components for "Desktop Development with C++" which can be selected in the Visual Studio Installer.

+For more information, see [https://rust-lang.github.io/rustup/installation/windows-msvc.html](MSVC prerequisites).

 ### NetBSD

 If you are using NetBSD, `stitchy` is available from the official repositories.
 To install the